Fazila-864/Laravel-Crud/README.md

 - 📝 Edit existing product details
 - ❌ Delete products from the list
 - 📋 View all products in a cards
 - 💾 Data stored in MySQL database
-- ⚙️ Input validation using Laravel validation rules

 ---